dylandjian/dylandjian.github.io/src/pages/world-models/index.md

 <br />

 However, Vanilla RNNs have several shortcomings.
 The first one is that they tend to struggle to model long term dependencies, since the context can sometimes be quite far back in the sequence.
 The second issue (which is directly correlated to the first one) is the vanishing gradient problem, which is caused by the backpropagation algorithm applied to RNNs, called backpropagation through time (*BPTT*).
-Several techniques have addressed these issues such as ReLU activations (*Rectified Linear unit*), gradient clipping, or Gated Recurrent Units (*GRU*).
+Several techniques have addressed these issues such as ReLU activations (*Rectified Linear Unit*), gradient clipping, or the Gated Recurrent Unit (*GRU*).
 In the **World Model** paper, the authors decided to use a Long Short Term Memory Network (*LSTM*).
 This model has been specifically designed to model long term dependencies and overcome these issues thanks to a specific gating mechanism that I won't explain here, but [this article explain the key ideas quite well](http://colah.github.io/posts/2015-08-Understanding-LSTMs/).
 As well as using a LSTM, they also used a Mixed (or Mixture) Density Network (*MDN*) to have multiple possible output for a single input, which in this case is the concatenation of the current encoded frame (output of the encoder defined above) and the action that our agent is taking.
-It is called Mixed Density because the network outputs the parameters of a certain number of Gaussians probability distributions, as well as a probability vector that represents how much each of the predicted Gaussian should contribute to the final prediction.
+It is called *Mixed Density* because the network outputs the parameters of a certain number of Gaussian probability distributions, as well as a probability vector that represents how much each of the predicted Gaussian should contribute to the final prediction of the latent vector $z_{t+ 1}$.
 [Here is another article that I find very well written on the subject](https://mikedusenberry.com/mixture-density-networks).

 ### Code